>>> Operators

 Head Operators

-The Head Center governs meaning, interpretation, and cognitive movement.
+The Head Center governs perception, evaluation, and decision.

 Sensing